 To eat the chalupa!

 Let me explain.
 One of the highlights of my year was the opening of the O’Connor House.
-The 1950′s adobe was moved brick by brick to its new location in Papago Park.
-I’d been invited to have lunch but had no idea that the home’s previous owner, former Supreme Court Justice Sandra Day O’Connor, would be in attendance.
-Nor did I know that it would be the first time she’d seen the home since it was moved.
-And finally, imagine my delight (here we go again) in being seated next to her for the meal.
+The 1950’s adobe ranch-style home was moved brick by brick to its new location behind the historical museum in Papago Park.
+I’d been invited by a special mentor to have lunch but had no idea that the home’s previous owner, former Supreme Court Justice Sandra Day O’Connor, would be in attendance.
+Nor did I know that it would be the first time Justice O’Connor had seen the home since it was moved.
+And finally, imagine my delight in being seated next to her for the meal.

 Posted by Tammy on March 21, 2010